sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 The daughters exchanged glances, their unspoken plans weaving like threads in the dark.

+## Kingdoms on Thread

+In the dim light of Ravani’s chamber, Surpanakha sat with Kumbhini and Tadaka.
+The air was thick with the scent of crushed berries and whispered schemes.

+Surpanakha crushed a blackberry between her fingers.
+The juice seeped into her skin like old blood, dark and staining.
+“The court believes in shadows,” she said, voice low and sharp.
+“Let them believe Ram’s heart belongs to us now”

+Kumbhini’s eyes gleamed in the flickering candlelight.
+“That he found solace only with us.
+That Bharath’s loyalty is brittle, Lakshman’s pride fragile, and Shanta’s silence a wound waiting to bleed.”

+Tadaka smiled, cold and cruel.
+“The kingdom will believe what they want to hear.
+A fractured family is easier to break.”

+Surpanakha leaned forward, her voice a whisper but heavy with promise.
+“We must feed the fire carefully.
+The more they believe the lie, the easier it will be to claim what is ours.”

+The three women exchanged glances, their unspoken plans weaving like threads in the dark.

+The past was never far.
+It lingered in shadows, shaping the present with silent hands.

+## Inheritance

+Back in Ayodhya, Kausalya’s hands shook as she pried open the chest.
+The lid groaned.
+Inside, a ruby choker lay half-buried under dust—its stones glinting like dried blood.

+Surpanakha’s eyes flickered to a ruby choker, its stones catching the lamplight like drops of blood.

+“You honor me too much,” Surpanakha said softly.

+Kausalya clasped the choker around her neck.
+The metal pressed warm against her skin.
+“This house is yours now.”

+Surpanakha smiled, but it did not reach her eyes.
+She traced the ruby’s edge.
+A mother’s love is easy to fool, she thought.

+Kausalya’s breath hitched.
+She pressed a bracelet into Surpanakha’s palm.
+“For Luv’s bride.”

+Surpanakha’s thumb brushed the cold metal.
+A pawn’s ransom, she thought.

-## At the Bank of the Sarayu River
+## Nightfall at Sarayu

 Back in Ayodhya,Sarayu ran thick with mud.
 Ram knelt and scrubbed his hands in the cold water.
 The silt stung his nails.

-Behind him, Lakshman drew his bow.
+Behind him, Lakshman’s bow creaked.
 The string creaked.

-“Surpanakha is spreading lies,” Lakshman said.
-“Says Ram trusts her family.
-Says the brothers are at each other’s throats.”
+“Surpanakha says you trust them,” Lakshman muttered.
+“That we are divided.”

-Ram looked up.
-“You are my life.”
-He paused.
+“You are my life,” he said, soft as prayer.
 “More than my own.”
 Lakshman did not answer.
-He knew.
+He didn’t need to.

-“Time heals,” Ram said.
+“Time heals,” Ram added.
 “Only trust and love can fix a broken soul.”

 "Not poison."
-Lakshman loosed the arrow.
-It vanished in the swirling water.
-"You're too trusting."

-Ram watched the river swallow the shaft.
-"And you not enough."
+Lakshman said, watching it vanish in the swirl.

+Ram followed the shaft’s disappearance.
+The river swallowed it without a sound.

+“And you, not enough.”